Showing posts with label doctor. Show all posts

 We stopped at the Old Cathedral parking lot and walked to the arch.

-The guards made us pour the water out of the water bottles that we had just bought and we
+The guards made us pour the water from the water bottles we had just bought, and we

 had to open our purses for them to search.

-The man behind us said, “I did not know I had so much junk in my pockets when he was asked to empty his pocket and then told the security guards, just wait until you see what is in my wife’s purse.
+The man behind us said, "I did not know I had so much junk in my pockets when he was asked to empty his pockets and then told the security guards, Just wait until you see what is in my wife's purse.

-My brother-in-law said when I was a kid he lived in St. Louis and his elementary class each added a brick to the bottom of St. Louis Arch.
+My brother-in-law said that when he was a kid, he lived in St. Louis, and that his elementary class each added a brick to the base of the St. Louis Arch.
 Construction of the arch began in 1963 and was finished in 1965.

-On the way to Children’s Hospital, Lora made a wrong turn, she turned onto the 64/40 highway toward Illinois instead of St. Louis.
+On the way to the Children's Hospital, Lora made a wrong turn: she took the 64/40 highway toward Illinois instead of St. Louis.

-We had to cross the bridge that leads us into St Louis, Illinois, Lora turned around and we were on our way to Children's Hospital.
+We had to cross the bridge that leads us into St Louis, Illinois.
+Lora turned around, and we were on our way to the Children's Hospital.

 Mary focuses her practice on Pediatric Epilepsy.